tony-xlh/image-cropper-component/README.md

 # Image Cropper Component

 An image cropper web component which allows users to crop a rectangle or a 4-point polygon.
 Perspective transformation is performed using [Dynamsoft Document Normalizer](https://www.dynamsoft.com/document-normalizer/docs/introduction/) for polygon.
+It supports editing multiple objects in one image.

 ![polygon-normalizing](https://github.com/tony-xlh/image-cropper-component/assets/5462205/7ff43017-eb50-4da1-9b53-f7a825ca11da)